TomerZaibert/Ubuntu-Server-Hardening/Project Write-Up.md

 ### SSH Root Access Restrictions

-I tried testing the SSH root login to confirm it was disabled. i wasn't sure whether the restriction worked or not, after checking there was no password on the root user I was sure that the SSH root access was restricted as I intended.
+I tried testing the SSH root login to confirm it was disabled.

+I wasn't sure whether the restriction worked or not, so I decided to check if there was a password on the root user, even though that by default it shouldn't have.
+Seeing there was no password meant that the SSH root access was restricted as I intended.

 ![screenshot25 - rootpassword check](https://github.com/user-attachments/assets/f478b218-3abf-4585-91d7-f9003ead25e9)